TelegramBots/book/src/README.md

 Also don't miss our [Frequently Asked Questions](FAQ.md) which answers a lot of issues.

 ## 🧩 Installation

+> [!IMPORTANT]
-⚠️ _Latest versions of the library are not available on Nuget․org due to false-positive malware detection.
+> _Latest versions of the library are not available on Nuget․org due to false-positive malware detection.
 We are working with Nuget/ESET teams to resolve this issue._

 In the mean time, latest versions are available on our [special nuget feed](https://nuget.voids.site/packages/Telegram.Bot): `https://nuget.voids.site/v3/index.json`